auraoupa/perf-pangeo-deployments/README.md

   - [PANGEO](https://pangeo.io/index.html) [cloud](https://pangeo.io/deployments.html)

-  3 queues  are available directly in the jupyterhub :
+  3 queues  are available directly in the jupyterhub that will access the same type of nodes (8.59GB per node) :

       - small-1-4GB
       - medium-4-8GB
       - large-12-16GB

+So depending on the number of workers asked, the adequate queue wille be selected.

 ## The data